Manisha-IITBH/IEEE_IOT_ESL/README.md

 ## Dataset Used

-We have used five datasets from different domains.
+We have used multiple datasets from different with diffrent complexities.
 The details about them are as follows

 1. **CIFAR-10:**
 2. **ISIC-2019:**
 3. **KITS19:**
 4. **IXI-Tiny:**

 | **Data Set**      | **No. of Classes** | **Metric Used** | **Task** | **Base Model** | **Pretrained on Dataset** |
 |:--------------------------:|:------------------:|:------------------:|:---------------------:|:-------------------:|:------------------------------:|